MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 The communication and collaboration platform of Teams makes it easy for clinicians to cut through the clutter of fragmented systems so they can focus on providing the best possible care.
 With the Teams EHR connector, you can:

-- Launch Teams virtual visits from your Epic EHR system with an integrated clinical workflow.
+- Launch Teams Virtual Visits from your Epic EHR system with an integrated clinical workflow.
-- Enable patients to join Teams virtual visits from within the patient portal or through SMS.
+- Enable patients to join Teams Virtual Visits from within the patient portal or through SMS.
-- Support other virtual visit scenarios including multi-participant, group visits, and interpreter services.
+- Support other scenarios including multi-participant, group visits, and interpreter services.
-- Write metadata back to the EHR system about Teams virtual visits to record when attendees connect, disconnect, and enable automatic auditing and record keeping.
+- Write metadata back to the EHR system about Teams Virtual Visits to record when attendees connect, disconnect, and enable automatic auditing and record keeping.
 - View consumption data reports and customizable Call Quality information for EHR-connected visits.

 Check out this video for an overview of how to manage Virtual Visits from the EHR portal.